White Monastery in Sohag: History, Architecture, and Scholarship

 Conclusion: The White Monastery as a Living Testament

 The White Monastery at Sohag remains something much more than a mere architectural monument.
 It lives and remains a vibrant monument to the intellectual, spiritual, and cultural path taken by Coptic Christianity.
-It all dates back to the crucible of the Late Antiquity period, when it was enhanced during the rule of Saint Shenouda the Archimandrite.
+It all goes back to the Late Antiquity period.
+It was improved during the time of Saint Shenouda the Archimandrite.

 The basilica, the manuscripts, and artworks give historians a unique insight into ancient Egyptian Christians.
-From their religious thoughts and language to architecture during that period, they play a crucial role in understanding what those people experienced.
+Their religious ideas and language, along with their architecture, help us understand what those people went through.
 But as a living pilgrimage destination, its continued significance within today’s Coptic church is assured.
 Though it experienced severe upheavals in history and scattered its invaluable manuscripts and still struggles with preservation to date.